martinthomson/tmi/draft-thomson-tmi.md

 This document is merely an attempt to codify existing practice.
 Practice that is inspired, at least in part, by prior work, including {{?RFC3552}} and
 {{?RFC3724}} which both advocate for clearer articulation of trust boundaries.

+Eric Rescorla and David Schinazi are acknowledged for their contributions of thought, review, and text.